trchopan/chop.dev/content/posts/doom.d/config.md

           (lambda () (add-hook 'after-save-hook #'org-babel-tangle :append :local)))
 ```

-Maximize the window upon startup.
+Set the window size upon startup.
 (May need to edit below depends on the monitor size)

 ```emacs-lisp
 (if (string= (getenv "USER") "lw70868")